SlanderEye Spy Blog 1

-For most people, being described as “ugly” may be offensive or insulting, but it doesn’t damage your reputation.
+Being described as “ugly” may be offensive or insulting.
+But it doesn’t damage your reputation.
 However, if you’re a supermodel who makes her living based on her looks, being described as “ugly” by the head of a modeling agency could be defamatory, because it could hurt you financially.

 Who’s Fault Is It?

 Different standards of fault apply, depending on who you are.
 If you’re a public official or figure, such as a politician, celebrity or some other well-known person, you have to prove you are defamed with “actual malice.”
 You have to show that the person defaming you knew the statement was false and would harm your reputation, or they recklessly disregarded these concerns.

 If you’re not a public figure, you only have to prove that the person defaming you was negligent.
 That is, you have to show they were careless considering the circumstances.

 You don’t have to prove actual harm to your reputation to collect damages for slander if someone says something untrue about you that: